Community Engagement Coordinator Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor Community Engagement Coordinators?

-H-1B is the most common path for employer-sponsored roles, particularly through nonprofits and public agencies.
+H-1B visa is the most common path for employer-sponsored roles, particularly through nonprofits and public agencies.
 Cap-exempt organizations can file year-round, bypassing the lottery.
 The O-1A is an alternative for individuals with documented recognition in their field.
 TN visas may apply for Canadian or Mexican nationals in qualifying social science roles.

 What degree does an employer need me to have for H-1B sponsorship in this role?